Things to do

 Lush world heritage Gondwana rainforest, tinkling streams, dramatic gorges and an impressive plateau environment just over the edge of the Great Escarpment make Washpool National Park a singularly spectacular walking destination.

 Located 78km east of Glen Innes and accessible via the Gwydir Highway, Washpool is a wonderful destination to stretch your legs on an expansive network of graded walking tracks, as you meander through ancient forests.

 Stay: Four Bull Hut, Coombadjha campground, Bellbird campground

-Gibraltar National Park is located 79km east of Glen Innes Highlands on the World Heritage Way, is best known for its spectacular granite areas weathered into fantastic outcrops, huge granite tors with names like The Needles, Anvil Rock, Old Man’s Hat – and dazzling spring wildflower displays.
+Located 79km east of Glen Innes and accessible via the Gwydir Highway, Gibraltar Range is best known for its spectacular granite areas weathered into fantastic outcrops, huge granite tors and dazzling spring wildflower displays.

 The park is popular with experienced bushwalkers who want to explore the Guy Fawkes River Valley, but there are lots of great activities to enjoy among the peaceful gorges and slow-flowing rivers.

 Explore: Ebor Falls, Escarpment walk (includes Chaelundi Falls lookout, Lucifers Thumb lookout & Wurrang lookout), Misty Creek lookout